- This event has passed.

 Book Your Place

-Amna Walayat, visual artist, Pakistan and Ireland
+Amna Walayat, visual artist and curator, Pakistan and Ireland

 Full Event Details

 Performing Memories is a practical theatre based workshop followed by an artist talk.
 The event begins with an hour long interactive and participatory creative arts workshop conducted by Michael McCabe and based on the State of the Art: Transformative Memories in Political Violence Multi-Media Exhibition which is situated in the space where the workshop takes place.
 The workshop runs from 10-11am and requires active participation in games and exercises and is followed by a panel discussion with artists Amna Walayat, visual artist and curator, Pakistan and Ireland; and Michael McCabe, actor, choreographer and facilitator, Fernanda Barbosa, Fernanda Barbosa, Journalist and Historian, Colombia, and Dr Paulo Vignolo, Universidad Nacional de Colombia.